You won't find our faces on dollars or on cents

 This list of examples has been alphabetized/ordered chronologically.
 Please add your example in the proper place.
 Thanks!

-- Berserk: The mercenaries of the Band of the Hawk manages to put an end to the Hundred Years War opposing Midland and Tudors by capturing the fortress of Doldrey by themselves.
-For this feat, Griffith is made a general (and foils an assassination attempt on himself) and the band become the White Phoenix Knights.
+- Berserk: The mercenary group named the Band of the Hawk manages to put an end to the Hundred Years War opposing Midland and Tudors by capturing the fortress of Doldrey by themselves.
+For this feat, Griffith is made a general (and foils an assassination attempt on himself) and the band becomes the White Phoenix Knights.
 A month later, Guts feels he has nowhere left to go after this and decides to leave the Band.
 Griffith tries to stop him but is handily defeated, causing him to have a massive breakdown that ends with him sleeping with Princess Charlotte, leading to Griffith's arrest and the Band being outlawed on the next day, along with his torture for two years.

 - After the "Rescue Gaara" arc, Kakashi suffers a Heroic RRoD as a result of his usage of Kamui.
 Tsunade appoints one of Kakashi's friends, Yamato, as a temporary leader for Naruto, Sakura, and their new teammate Sai.
 Together, they try to go after their rogue friend Sasuke, but the mission ends in failure; Kakashi gets well soon afterward to take the position back.
 Not long after, Yamato also becomes the temporary leader of Team 8 (Kiba, Shino and Hinata) as their leader Kurenai is on a maternity leave.